yuja/jj/docs/contributing.md

 ### Build the docs

-To build the docs, run from the root of the `jj` repository:
+To build the docs, run while inside the `jj` repository:

 ``` { .shell .copy }
 uv run mkdocs serve